gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 ## Mandatory Protected Association Parameter Missing {#enoprotected}

-When a initiator SCTP endpoint sends an INIT chunk that doesn't contain the Protected Association parameter towards an SCTP endpoint that only accepts protected associations, the responder endpoint SHALL raise a Missing Mandatory Parameter error.
+When an initiator SCTP endpoint sends an INIT chunk that doesn't contain the Protected Association parameter towards an SCTP endpoint that only accepts protected associations, the responder endpoint SHALL raise a Missing Mandatory Parameter error.
 The ERROR chunk will